EliziumNet/Loopz/Elizium.Loopz/docs/Get-FormattedSignal.md

 ### -EmojiOnlyFormat

-When the switch EmojiOnly is enabled, defines the format used to create the result.
+When the switch EmojiOnly is enabled, EmojiOnlyFormat defines the format used to create the result.
 Should contain at least 1 occurrence of {1} representing the emoji.

 ```yaml
 Type: String